AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

     in  partial ++ [complete]
 ```

-Break the list of states returned by `scanAlgorithmXTry'` before the complete solution, return the partial solution states that came before, appending the complete solution state.
+Break the list of states returned by `scanAlgorithmXTry'` cutting before the first complete solution.
+Return the partial solution states that came before the cut, appending the complete solution state (the first after the cut).
 Ignore the rest.

 ```Haskell
 ghci> printScan $ scanToFirstAlgorithmXTry' m1 []